MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-rollback.md

 ## Enable rollback with Microsoft Edge update and Group Policy

 Use the following steps to enable rollback with Microsoft Edge update and Group Policy.

+1. Open the local Group Policy Editor and go to *Computer Configuration>Administrative Templates>Microsoft Edge Update>Applications>Microsoft Edge>*.
+2. Select **Rollback to target version** and then select **Enabled**.
+3. Select **Target version override** and pick the browser version you want to roll back to.
+4. Select **Update policy override** and then select **Enabled**.
+Under **Options**, pick one of the following options from the Policy dropdown list (except for **Update disabled**):

+   - Always allow updates
+   - Automatic silent updates only
+   - Manual updates only

+5. Rollback will happen the next time Microsoft Edge Update checks for an update.

+   > [!NOTE]
+   > If you want rollback to happen right away you have to change the Microsoft Edge Update polling interval or enable rollback using an MSI.

+### Common rollback errors

+The following errors will prevent rollback:

+- Input is an unsupported target version
+- Input is a non-existent target version
+- Input is incorrectly formatted

+### Recommended Group Policies

+The following group policies and settings are highly recommended for using rollback.

+#### Sync Group Policies

+- ForceSync.
+Set ForceSync to enabled.
+This policy will force enable Sync on all Azure Active Directory (Azure AD) users.
+This policy is only effective for Microsoft Edge versions 86 and later.
+- The *Configure the list of the types that are excluded from synchronization policy* allows admins to control what data can be synced by users.

+#### Browser restart Group Policies

+We recommend forcing a restart on users after rollback is enabled.

+- Enable *Notify a user that a browser restart is recommended or required for pending updates*.
+Under Options, select **Required**.
+- Enable *Set the time period for update notifications* and then set the desired time in milliseconds.

+## Frequently asked questions

+### Manual MSI rollback

+### Microsoft Edge Update and Group Policy rollback

 ## See also